Defying Trump, Rick Scott backs McConnell and Murkowski, tiptoes around false claims about election fraud

 “The National Republican Senatorial Committee, we support all of our incumbents.
 And fortunately for us, we’ve got great candidates running in our primaries,” he said.

-As for McConnell, whom Trump has attacked regularly since the minority leader called Trump “practically and morally responsible” for the Jan.
-6 insurrection at the U.S. Capitol, Scott said he would support his election as Senate Majority Leader again if Republicans took back the Senate in 2022.
-Trump has said McConnell should be a leader in the party.
+As for McConnell, Scott said he would support his election as Senate Majority Leader again if Republicans took back the Senate in 2022.
+Trump has said McConnell should not be a leader in the party and has regularly attacked him since the minority leader called Trump “practically and morally responsible” for the Jan.
+6 insurrection at the U.S. Capitol.
+On Sunday, Trump said McConnell was among the Republicans who “should be ashamed of themselves” for supporting the infrastructure bill.

 “I’ve known Mitch McConnell since the early ’90s,” Scott said.
 “I actually lived in Kentucky and supported him them.
 I have a good working relationship with Mitch McConnell.”